Peugeot Partner van review

-With everything so closely matched between the Peugeot Partner and Citroen Berlingo Van, as well as the Vauxhall Combo, the one thing that could clinch your decision could be the dashboard layout.
+With everything so closely matched between the Peugeot Partner and Citroen Berlingo Van, as well as the Vauxhall Combo and Toyota Proace City, the one thing that could clinch your decision could be the dashboard layout.
 The Partner uses the i-Cockpit layout that has been seen in models such as the 308 and 3008, so you get a small, low-set steering wheel and dials positioned high on the dashboard in the driver's line of sight.
-In comparison, the Berlingo Van uses a larger wheel with the dials set behind.
+In comparison, the other three vans use a larger wheel with the dials set behind.

 The Peugeot's layout takes some getting used to, and it might not be as easy to get a comfortable driving position where you can see all the instruments ahead of you - it really is a case of try before you buy to see if you can get on with the Partner's layout.

 The rest of the cabin is reasonably well laid out, with the climate controls in the middle of the dash and the infotainment positioned above it.
 The gearlever is also located on the dashboard to give more legroom below.
 The controls are easy to use, although the climate controls are recessed slightly under the air vents which makes them a bit hard to read.

 Cabin space is good.
 The basic van is a two-seater with lots of room, although there's no cabin storage between the front seats.
 All vans get a reach and rake adjustable steering wheel, although you may find the small wheel is positioned lower than you like if you want to read the dials.
 There are overhead storage shelves, while the three-seat Multi-Flex layout adds two passenger seats.
 Space is a bit tight if you're travelling three-up - especially legroom for middle seat passengers, but the added flexibility that the system provides means it's still a worthwhile addition.